horita-yuya/rscq/README.md

 I can read it if I try, but I want it to be easier to read.

 rscq is a tool to parse this payload.
-You can try `cat examples/sample2.rsc | go run main.go`
+You can try `cat examples/sample2.rsc | rscq`

 ```
 0--------------------